 tvOS How Tos

-tvOS 14 is designed to run on the fourth- and fifth-generation Apple TV models.
+tvOS 14 is designed to run on the Apple TV 4K and Apple TV HD.
 It is not compatible with earlier versions of the Apple TV, as those models do not support tvOS.

 More on the Apple TV

-For full details on the fourth- and fifth-generation Apple TV models, make sure to check out our dedicated Apple TV roundup, which includes details on the Apple TV hardware.
+For full details on the Apple TV 4K, make sure to check out our dedicated Apple TV roundup, which includes details on the Apple TV hardware.